 When we set out for this trip, I was not prepared for the relationships I would develop with the elements or for the dominance they would claim in my perceptions and memories of my experiences.
 The wind; the woods; the fires; the metals; the water.
 I was lightly-versed in their significances within various Eastern systems, New Ageisms, and Pre-Columbian cosmologies.
 But I wasn’t prepared for how I would move beyond simply being aware of these traditional or esoteric conventions.
 I wasn’t aware of how relevant they would become as symbols, nor how vitally important symbols would become in my own sense of being alive.
 Symbolism—not just one of many possible lenses for interpretation, an intellectual exercise, but a route towards understanding that has become integral to discovering truths that reside deep within myself.
 The kinds of truths that reside within everyone, but that can sometimes seem so fickle and dependent upon circumstance as to lie beyond our knowing.

 The winds, for example, that steal our sleep and stiffen our necks, and that have followed us all the way here.
 The winds of change.
 How I had changed so many of the exterior facets of my life, yet could see no change in myself.
 The glaciers, the lakes, the seas, the calderas, the rain.
 The freeze or flow of water.
 My resistance or my surrender.
 The irons and the coppers and all the minerals deep within the earth and in the mountains and in my blood and in my food.
-Below ground and beneath my feet.
-The light and destruction and the forceful alchemy of fire and the smoke that filled the cabin of our little fish boat when we lived downwind of burning Sonoma county.
+Beneath my feet and deeper beneath the ground.
+The light and destruction and forceful alchemy of the fire and smoke that filled the cabin of our little fish boat when we lived downwind of burning Sonoma county.
 Every smoldering failure and every chance I’ve had to begin again.
 The pines, the palms, the ceibas, and the vines that swoop down from them.
 The fertile darkness harbored within each forest, where we’ve heard frog-mouthed, nightjar birds cry out like madwomen, in which growth still, somehow, strives toward the sun.
 The darkness in which I’ve discovered that what I really want is to bloom and to grow.
 No wonder that for so many peoples the lines of life were shaped like a tree and that Jesus gave up his life on bits of one and that Buddha saw all of eternity while sitting beneath one.
 No wonder we wonder.

 ✻